opendatasoft/ods-documentation/source/publishing_data/08_configuring_dataset_export/configuring_dataset_export.rst

    :class: important

    Only fields that can be sorted by default, or fields that have been set as sortable, can be selected for this feature.

+1. Click on the Default sort list box.
+2. Choose a field from the dataset, on which to base the sorting.
+Another list box appears.
+3. Choose a sort type from the newly appeared list box.

+.. admonition:: Important
+   :class: important

+   The download sort does not apply on additional export formats.